alpeasie/azl-benchmark-deploy/docs/task1.md

 ### Remote Desktop

-- Log into a remote desktop that has the configurator app installed.
+- Log in to a remote desktop that has the configurator app installed.
 Open the [remote desktop link](https://portal.azure.com/#@azlbenchmark.onmicrosoft.com/resource/subscriptions/fbacedb7-2b65-412b-8b80-f8288b6d7b12/resourceGroups/azlrg1/providers/Microsoft.Compute/virtualMachines/LocalBox-Client/bastionHost) in a new tab.
-- Username: arcdemo
+- **Username**: arcdemo
-- Pass: azlTesting321
+- **Pass**: azlTesting321!
-- Press the connect button.

-### Once the desktop loads ###
+### Once the desktop loads

 1. Run the configurator app **as an administrator.**
-2. Onboard the server `AzLHOST1` using it's local admin account `administrator / azlTesting321!`
+2. Onboard the server `AzLHOST1` to Azure using the local admin account `administrator / azlTesting321!`

 ### Network

-**1. Ensure the server's network adapters follow this configuration.** (This is also the intended configuration for the 2-node cluster):
+**1. Ensure the server's network adapters match this configuration.** (This is also the intended configuration for the 2-node cluster):

 | Server name | Adapter Name | IP Address      | VLAN |
 |-------------|--------------|-----------------|------|